 - Prime and Paint the Ceiling.

-When you have already repaired your ceiling, open your windows for better ventilation.
+When you repair water-damaged ceilings, open your windows for better ventilation.
 Your area should be well-ventilated before the priming and painting process.

 Apply primer to your entire ceiling and let it dry.
 Then repaint it evenly.